 Rezi

-Beyond resume tools, Rezi AI provides the following:
+Beyond resume tools, Rezi provides:

-- AI Interview Practice – get job-specific interview questions tailored to your resume.
-Respond to each question by voice or text and receive expert feedback to help you improve your interview skills.
+- AI Interview Practice — get job-specific interview questions tailored to your resume.
+Answer by voice or text and receive feedback to improve.
+You can practice out loud using the audio option.

-- LinkedIn Resume Builder – convert your LinkedIn profile into an ATS-friendly resume in just a few clicks.
+- LinkedIn Resume Builder — convert your LinkedIn profile into an ATS-friendly resume in a few clicks.

 Jobscan